Jackson12977/Spotify-Top-1000-Data-Analysis/README.md

 Some questions answered by this Analysis;
 i.
 Best streamed artist on spotify. ii.
 Most streamed song on spotify. iii.
-Artist and hoe many times they've been in top ten. iv.
+Artist and how many times they've been in top ten. iv.
 Artist with the most revenue generated.
 v.
 Song that generated the most revenue.